It’s become a hugely popular site of interest for tourists visiting the Windsor area, and has a remarkable history behind it.

 The Queen voluntarily pays tax on Windsor Castle.
 This comes following a fire at the fortress in 1992, when the funding of repair fell to the taxpayer.
 However, the tax the Queen actually pays on the property – is likely to be less than you might think.
 She is thought, for example, to only need to shell out for up to £2,400 per year on council tax on the property.
 However, don’t think it’s cheap to move in there just yet – there’s also capital gains and income tax to take into account, too!

-Do you have any fun, strange or interesting facts about Windsor Castle that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Windsor Castle?
+Share them in the comments below!